nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 Configuration for domain validation
   See :ref:`bean_validation-domain_validation`

-Configuration for using Bean Validation in Web application See :ref:`bean_validation-web_application`
+Configuration for using Bean Validation in web application See :ref:`bean_validation-web_application`

 Define the error message for validation error